Zhabonchik/public-obsidian-vault-java-concurrency/content/research/Benchmarking Honcho.md

 BEAM scoring is different from LongMem and LoCoMo: rather than setting a pass/fail criterion and scoring the overall test by pass rate, BEAM's judge grades each question individually, and the overall test grade is the average of these scores.
 The LLM judge is instructed to, and naturally leans towards, grading in a step-function pattern: each question's rubric makes it relatively easy to "pass" with a 0.5, and quite difficult to "ace" the question and score 1.0.
 A score of 0.5 would count as a "pass" in both the LongMem and LoCoMo judge systems.
 This property gives BEAM scores a much higher ceiling of excellence, and testing Honcho with BEAM has given insight into how we can improve our system beyond just "perfect recall."

-Honcho produces state-of-the-art scores according to the judgement framework proposed by the paper.
+Honcho produces state-of-the-art scores according to the judgment framework proposed by the paper.
 On the smallest test, BEAM 100K, we observe a baseline score of **0.53** from Claude Haiku 4.5, and a Honcho score of **0.63**.
 Since Haiku only has a context window of 200,000 tokens, the baseline scores stop there.
 But Honcho continues:

 | BEAM | Top Score in Paper | Honcho Score  | Dreaming | Batching
 |---|---|---|---|---|